 Learn about the ProjectNuclear power is one of Canada’s safest and cleanest energy sources and offers one of the best ways to meet Alberta’s constant and growing electricity demands.

-Nuclear power plants can operate 24/7, 365 days a year, providing a constant, stable and affordable source of electricity that is readily scalable.
+Nuclear power plants operate around the clock, in any weather, providing a constant, stable and affordable source of electricity that is readily scalable.

 Nuclear energy produces virtually zero greenhouse gas emissions during operation, making it a critical tool in combating climate change.

-In an increasingly volatile global energy market, nuclear power offers a path to energy independence by harnessing Canada’s natural resources.
+In today’s uncertain global energy market, nuclear power provides stability and a pathway to energy independence.

 Our news and updates section is your go-to source for the latest happenings, announcements and stories about Energy Alberta.
 Explore how we’re working to transform energy production in the province.